Changissnz/nu_merchant_principal/README.md

 **ASOC34:** Two visualizations of what a group member active in a group-directed deception is attempting to accomplish.
-The first diagram illustrates $X_0$ attempting full control over the execution of their functionalities while projecting a deceptive image to the outside.
+The first diagram illustrates $X_0$ attempting fully private control over the execution of their functionalities while projecting a deceptive image to the outside.
 The second diagram illustrates the actuality that is the evidence of $X_0$'s execution of their functionalities, possibly detectable in empirical form to outsiders residing in the outside.